pantheon-systems/documentation/source/_docs/new-plans-faq.md

 categories: []
 ---
 ## Impacted Sites
-New plans and pricing will impact existing sites purchased online via the Site Dashboard as part of the going live procedure.
+New plans and pricing will impact existing sites purchased online via the Site Dashboard.
 Plan changes described on this page do not affect annual contract customers such as EDU+, Enterprise, Pantheon One, Elites and Resellers.

 For more information on the announcement of new plans, see [this related blog post](https://pantheon.io/blog/announcing-new-online-site-plans){.external}.